 Publishing law

-Publishing law consists of the legal regulations of the Publishing Act (VerlG) und dem aus dem Copyright Act (UrhG). and the publisher's right of use for the reproduction and distribution of a work of music or literature, which is derived from the Copyright Act (UrhG).
+Publishing law consists of the legal regulations of the Publishing Act (VerlG) and from the Copyright Act (UrhG). and the publisher's right of use for the reproduction and distribution of a work of music or literature, which is derived from the Copyright Act (UrhG).
 In addition, the provisions of the Book Price Fixing Act (BuchPrG) and competition law play a major role in publishing law.

 Publishing law governs the legal relationship between creators - e.g. authors, translators, illustrators, songwriters - and publishers.
 The author of a work enters into a publishing agreement to transfer the work to the publisher for reproduction and distribution.
 In return, the publisher agrees to produce and distribute the work in a specified number of copies and at its own expense in accordance with the agreement.